 - From the File menu select New Calendar Subscription

 - Type or paste one of the two feed URLs above into Calendar URL field then click Subscribe

-- Change the name and color (optional) and update the Auto-refresh frequency to Every day (important!), then click OK
+- Change the name and color (optional), change the Location to On My Mac (important!), and update the Auto-refresh frequency to Every day (important!), then click OK

 - The events should now appear in your calendar